-Dr. Timothy Hendrix, medical director of Florida Hospital Centra Care urgent care centers, says the study isn't all that surprising.
+Dr. Timothy Hendrix, medical director of AdventHealth Centra Care urgent care centers, says the study isn't all that surprising.
 "Influenza is airborne, which means coughing, sneezing, breathing," he says.
 Rather than striking new fears in an already jumpy public, what the study should do, he says, is remind everyone that the best defense against the flu is the flu vaccine.

 We asked Dr. Hendrix for more advice for navigating this grim flu season.
 Read on for his expert answers to frequently asked questions about symptoms, treatment and whether or not it's ever "too late" to get your flu shot.